chhjel/Plex2SmartThings/README.md

 # PlexPlus (with Plex2SmartThings)

-**Using a Windows EXE to translate status changes in Plex Media Server and passing these status changes to a SmartThings App to control lighting and switches.
+**Using either a Windows EXE or a Plex custom device type to translate status changes in Plex Media Server and passing these status changes to the Plex Plus SmartThings App to control lighting and switches.
 Different statuses include Play, Pause, Stop & Trailer**

-**Note:** This is a modified version of @ChristianH’s Excellent Plex2SmartThings.
-This has been re-named to PlexPlus as a fork from his script and the name taken from the "Plex + SmartThings" thread that started it all, however please note that this is functionally based on the hard work of Christian and the updates made in this version are just additional functionality as described below.
+**Note:** This is a modified version of @ChristianH’s Excellent Plex2SmartThings exe.

 **Code and Program Location:** https://github.com/jebbett/Plex2SmartThings/tree/PlexPlus